6 Types of sales quota to help your team win bigger

 6. Forecast Quota

 Forecast quota is based on the sales that a manager and his/her team in a certain territory are expected to achieve basis a forecast.
-The forecast is calculated on the basis of historical performance.

 Application: Forecast quotas help to look at where the influences on the company’s revenues come from and how these affect the company.